python-discord/code-jam-qualifier-9/README.md

 ```

 ### Step 4 - Order Specialization
-> **Warning**
-> The tests rely on the structure of `self.staff`.
-If you wish to change the structure of the `self.staff` attribute at any point in this step, you can create a property named `staff` to make earlier tests still pass.
-It should return a dictionary with the same structure as `self.staff` used to.

 Certain staff are better at certain orders, making them faster at that type of order.
 You can read this from the staff's request `scope` dictionary with the `"speciality"` key.

 Example requests: